wp-plugins/exif-remove-imagemagick/readme.txt

 = How can I check whether this plugin is installed correctly or not? =

 This Plugin is working transparently within your WordPress blog.
-There should be a settings menu called "Exif-Remove-ImageMagick" where you are able to (de)activate the plugin.
+There should be a settings menu called "EXIF Remove IM" where you are able to (de)activate the plugin.
 The upload dialogs (in articles/pages) will not be modified by this plugin, so you won't see any difference.
 You may also check your images with http://www.exif-viewer.de/ .